1. General information

 - determine the manner of presenting leases in the statement of financial position,

 - introduce necessary changes to the IT systems employed, and

 - select the transitional rules of IFRS 16 to be applied as at 1 January 2019.

-According to preliminary analysis, the application of IFRS 16 will lead to the recognition in the Company’s statement of financial position of selected assets and corresponding financial liabilities from agreements treated at present as operating leases and services as well as rights to perpetual usufruct of land which are not currently recognised in the statement of financial position.
-At this stage, the quantitative assessment of impact of IFRS 16 is not possible.
+According to preliminary analysis, the application of IFRS 16 will lead to the recognition in the Group’s statement of financial position of assets and corresponding financial liabilities from agreements treated at present as operating leases and services, as well as rights to perpetual usufruct of land which are not currently recognised in the statement of financial position.

-Other standards and interpretations published but not yet in force are not applicable to the Company’s activities nor will they have an impact on them.
+Other standards and interpretations published but not yet in force are not applicable to the Group’s activities nor will they have an impact on them.
 These are as follows:

 - Amendments to IFRS 10 and IAS 28 with respect to the sale or contribution of assets between an investor and its associate or joint venture,